Kevin Clifton: Series 17 with celebrity partners Anneka Rice & Alex Scott

 After fellow professional Neil Jones was injured, Clifton also partnered professional footballer Alex Scott in weeks 6 and 7.

 Stage career

 In 2010, Clifton made his musical theatre debut in Dirty Dancing The Musical at the Aldwych Theatre in London's West End, where he partnered BBC1's So You Think You Can Dance winner, Charlie Bruce.

-Clifton played Stacee Jaxx in the 2018-19 UK Tour of Rock of Ages.
+Clifton played Stacee Jaxx in the 2018–19 UK Tour of Rock of Ages.
 From March to April 2022, he starred as the Artilleryman in the tour of Jeff Wayne's musical version of The War of the Worlds.
 In September 2022, he starred as Scott Hastings in the UK Tour of Strictly Ballroom directed by Strictly Judge Craig Revel Horwood.
 In 2023, Clifton appeared in Aladdin for a Pantomime run set for six-weeks at Canterbury's Marlowe Theatre.

-Clifton is currently starring as Billy Flynn in the 2024-25 UK tour of Chicago.
+Clifton starred as Billy Flynn in the 2024–25 UK tour of Chicago.